TEAM: Temporal-Spatial Consistency Guided Expert Activation for MoE Diffusion Language Model Acceleration: Related work

 \section{Related work}

-\textbf{Diffusion Large Language Models (dLLMs).} Autoregressive large language models (LLMs) \cite{achiam2023gpt,grattafiori2024llama,qwen3} have demonstrated remarkable capabilities, yet their inference efficiency is constrained by autoregressive decoding.
-Diffusion Large Language Models (dLLMs) \cite{nie2025large,ye2025dream,li2025refusion} mitigate this limitation by enabling parallel decoding via bidirectional attention mechanism.
+\textbf{Diffusion Large Language Models (dLLMs).} Autoregressive large language models (LLMs) \cite{achiam2023gpt,grattafiori2024llama,qwen3} have demonstrated remarkable capabilities across a wide range of applications across a wide range of applications such as text generation, medical science \cite{zhu2025pathology}, and embodied AI \cite{yang2026efficientnav}, yet their inference efficiency is constrained by autoregressive decoding.
+Inspired by the success of diffusion in generative modeling \cite{ho2020denoising,yan2025entropy,yan2026less,zhu2025fmri2ges,yan2026pixel}, diffusion large language models (dLLMs) \cite{nie2025large,ye2025dream,li2025refusion,yang2026improving,feng2026dvoting} mitigate this limitation by enabling parallel decoding via bidirectional attention mechanism.
 In this paradigm, the entire response is represented as masked tokens, and all positions are decoded in each forward pass.
 Tokens whose confidence exceeds a predefined threshold are accepted, while the remaining tokens are re-masked and refined in subsequent iterations.
 However, the global bidirectional attention prevented reuse of KV cache, resulting in limited efficiency gains.
 More recent work \cite{wang2025diffusion,tian2025next,arriolablock,gong2025scaling} adopts a block diffusion strategy, partitioning the response into multiple blocks.
 By retraining from autoregressive initialization, these models learn to apply bidirectional attention within a block to enable parallel decoding, while using causal attention across blocks to support KV cache.
 In this way, dLLMs inherit strong autoregressive priors for accuracy while simultaneously improving inference efficiency through parallel decoding and cache reuse.